-The connection cap is fitted with three M12 connectors with pin-out in compliance with the Ethernet standard.
+Three M12 connectors with pin-out in compliance with the Ethernet standard are mounted on the encoder housing.
 Therefore you can use standard Ethernet cables commercially available.
 PORT 1 and PORT 2 are interchangeable.

 4.1.1 PWR Power supply connector (Figure 1)